 Items can be made draggable by plain HTML, or by setting the right attributes with javascript later on.
 The latter is exactly what the Plugin does.

-A fully defined draggable HtmlElement with all features will look like this (note that the drag-drop
+A fully defined draggable HtmlElement with all features will look like this (note that the drag-drop-module offers additional attributes):

 <div plugin-dd="true" dd-handle="h1">